 Describe how your child "talks" to you.
-Does heishe primary language)?
-Does he/she wave helio or goodbye?
+Does he she her and smile?
+How does helde respond when you held is thin/her?
+Ones your child show you he/he needs something using facili sepressions or cry-ing?
+Does your child have cries that are different. edbye?
 Describe other times or ways that your child uses his/her voice.

-What does your child do to show you he/she is in-Tell me about hor What does your child do to show you hershe is in-terested in or warts something?
-Does hershelf her use body language or gestures to let you know when hershe warts something or doesn't want some-thing?
-What does your child do when hershe is up-set?
-Does your child make sounds or signs that are ward longer homeo? to communicate point?
-Does you show they want t have names for a used in your home
+What does your child do to show you he/she is inwhat does your chief do to show you neistle is in-terested in or wards something?
+Does he/she use body language or gistiures to let you know when he/she wards something or doesn't want some-thing?
+What does your chief do when he/she is up-set?
+Does your chief make sounds or signs that are

+Tell me about hor to communicate point?
+Does you show they want thave names for a